 Areas of service

-The amount of student loan repayment assistance under the NHSC loan repayment program is generous.
+The amount of student loan repayment assistance under the NHSC loan repayment program is generous and can have a significant impact on your debt repayment.
 However, it requires at least two years of service in an HPSA.
 These sites vary and include:

 - Medical facilities in rural areas

 - State or federal correctional facility